July 11th, 7pm - July Meeting -

-April 21st, 7pm - Special Interest Group (SIG) for Smart Telescopes on the Night SKIES NETWORK
+July 21st, 7pm - Special Interest Group (SIG) for Smart Scopes on the Night SKIES NETWORK

 Tyler Texas is one of those lucky destinations with Dr. Angela Speck (pictured 2nd row in the center), professor at The University of Texas at San Antonio.
 Speck is originally from the United Kingsom where she studied Astrophysics at Queen Mary University of London for her undergraduate degree.
 She then proceeded to go on to at University College London for her P.h.D is Astronomy, her thesis being "The Minerology of Dust Around Evolved Stars" (1998).
 Her research focuses in on the study of infrared light as it relates to star dust.
 Star Dust being essential to the formation of planets, stars, and other cosmis objects.
 She uses spectroscopy, imaging, and modelling to study the chemical composition of stars.